-King's Birthday in Netherlands
+King's Birthday in the Netherlands

 The King’s official birthday (King’s Day, Koningsdag) in the Netherlands is celebrated each year with parties, street markets, concerts and special events for the royal family on April 27.